 ColoradoArtShows.com is excited to continue The Evergreen Elk & Art Festival in the historic Colorado foothill community of Evergreen!
 In 2021, we were able to still hold the festival even amidst the COVID situation.
 Safety protocols resulted in a fantastic show: the health officials approved our approach, patrons attended and were buying, and artists made money!

-Being one of the only promoters in Colorado to successfully hold multiple events, our extensive experience in this "new normal" predicts great success for the 2021 season.
+Being one of the only promoters in Colorado to successfully hold multiple events on our traditional dates, our extensive experience in this "new normal" predicts great success for the 2022 season.

 SOMETHING BRAND NEW!

 We will be broadcasting an HD Live Stream to the 5,136 followers on our Evergreen Art Festivals FB Page all weekend long, including once per day from your booth!
 No other promoter has ever done that!

 Evergreen is a a small town that is energetic, comfortable, unpretentious, welcoming, & engaging.
 This community event will highlight all those wonderful qualities.